 You will never look at corn the same way again after trying this recipe for the ultimate grill roasted corn.

 The best way to cook corn is on the grill, and I have a few tricks that you can use to make the Ultimate Corn on the Cob.
-This corn is so good, it should be illegal.

 Leftover Grilled Corn Salad

 I always roast more corn that I can eat, although occasionally I have surprised myself with my capacity.
 I let the leftover corn cool, scrape it off the cob with a sharp knife, and put it in the fridge for a day or two.
 Then, when I need a quickie side dish, I mix it with chopped fresh tomatoes, minced jalapeno, some fresh tarragon, and thinly sliced red onion.
 Then I drizzle it with my best olive oil and it’s a great salad.

 Groundbreaking Hybrid Thermometer!

 The FireBoard Spark is a hybrid combining instant-read capability, a cabled temperature probe, Bluetooth, and Wi-Fi connectivity.
 Couple that with high standards of design and workmanship and it’s a “must own.”
 Click here to read our comprehensive Platinum Medal review.

 You can riff on this theme with avocado cubes, cubed fresh mango or peach, chopped ham, crumbled bacon, or chopped leftover barbecue meat.

 Roasted corn is also good in tomato salsa and in soups.